Hawaii Court Records

 The Hawaii State Prison System

 The Division of Corrections under the Department of Public Safety in the State of Hawaii is mainly responsible for managing all the State’s jails and prisons.
-The Department of Public Sacreated several divisions in the DOC to ensure the corrective, rehabilitative, and re-entry program for offenders who have been incarcerated under the prison system in the State.
+The Department of Public Safety created several divisions in the DOC to ensure the corrective, rehabilitative, and re-entry programs for incarcerated offenders under the prison system in the State.
 The Inmate Classification Office (ICO) is responsible for the custody and placement of inmates.
 The Correction Industry Division (CI) is responsible for the vocational rehabilitation of all inmates in the State’s various holding facilities.
-The Correction Program Services (CPS) manages educational, nutritional, religious, Etc for inmates across the State.
+The Correction Program Services (CPS) manages educational, nutritional, religious, etc., for inmates across the State.
 The Health Care Division (HCD) is in charge of organizing and maintaining health care programs for inmates in all the prisons and jails in the State.
-The Intake Service Center Division (ISCD) is responsible for providing pretrial evaluations, assessments and supervision to different kinds of offenders who have been incarcerated in any of the State’s holding facilities.
+The Intake Service Center Division (ISCD) provides pretrial evaluations, assessments, and supervision to different kinds of offenders incarcerated in any of the State’s holding facilities.
 The Offenders Management Office (OMO) is responsible for the up-to-date computation of all information on inmates’ sentencing.
 The Institution Division oversees the prisons and jails in the State.

 In Hawaii, there is a defined difference between jail and prison.
-A jail is a holding facility for short term sentencing or the pretrial of a criminal charge.
-The jails in Hawaii also serve as transitional sentencing of felons who have finished their felon sentence and ready for re-entry into the community.
-On the other hand, prisons in Hawaii are for long term sentencing.
+A jail is a holding facility for short-term sentencing or the pretrial of a criminal charge.
+Jails in Hawaii also serve as transitional sentencing facilities for felons who have finished their felony sentence and are ready for re-entry into the community.
+On the other hand, prisons in Hawaii are for long-term sentencing.
 Offenders who are considered to have committed felony crimes are sentenced to prison.

-There are ten prisons in the State, out of which one is a Federal Prison.
-The state Prisons in Hawaii house between 1,500- 2000 inmates.
-The prisons in the State are as listed below;
+There are ten prisons in the state, one of which is a federal prison.
+The state Prisons in Hawaii house between 1,500 and 2000 inmates.
+The prisons in the State are as listed below:

 - Federal Prison Bureau, Honolulu- Federal Prison